cjrd/self-supervised-pretraining/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Please investigate as your results may not be complete.
-(see errors in file: /home/cjrd/base-training/utils/tmp/errors.txt)
+(see errors in file: base-training/utils/tmp/errors.txt)

-will not include partial result for /home/cjrd/base-training/utils/../OpenSelfSup/work_dirs/hpt-pretrain/resisc/finetune/1000-labels/imagenet_r50_supervised_basetrain/50000-iters-2500-iter-0_01-lr-finetune/20200911_170916.log.json
+will not include partial result for base-training/utils/../OpenSelfSup/work_dirs/hpt-pretrain/resisc/finetune/1000-labels/imagenet_r50_supervised_basetrain/50000-iters-2500-iter-0_01-lr-finetune/20200911_170916.log.json
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ```
 This means that this particular evaluation run did not appear to run for enough iterations.
 Investigate the provided log file, rerun any necessary evaluations, and remove the offending log file.
-Contact Colorado if this log file fully completed a run and you received this message in error.

 **Debugging this script** this script finds the top val accuracy, and save the corresponding test accuracy using the following script:
 ```
 ./utils/agg-results.sh
 ```
 which outputs results to `utils/tmp/results.txt` and errors to `utils/tmp/errors.txt`.
-Look at this file if your results aren't being generated correctly and/or ask Colorado for assistence =).
+Look at this file if your results aren't being generated correctly.

 ## Generate plots